Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Results

 \subsection{Hydrogen molecule bond length and dissociation energy}

 As we can see in Fig.~\ref{fig:h2:m2a} and Table~\ref{tab:h2bond}, LDA and PBE overestimate the bond length in a hydrogen molecule by $0.25\,$\AA~and $0.1\,$\AA, respectively.
-The vdW functionals are closer than PBE to the experimental bond length value~\cite{NIST}, with VDW1 and VDW2 underestimating it and VDW3 overestimating it by a tiny amount.
+The vdW functionals are closer than PBE to the experimental bond length value~\cite{NIST}, with VDW-DF1 and VDW-DF2 underestimating it and VDW-DF3 overestimating it by a tiny amount.
 Best results for the bond length can be obtained when using the HSE06 or even better the r$^2$SCAN functional with only a deviation of $0.001\,$\AA.

 PBE underestimates the dissociation energy by about $0.21$~eV compared to experiment~\cite{Kolos_1960,Hoggan_2010}.
 The three different tested vdW functionals overestimate the dissociation energy by $\sim 0.25$~eV.
 Best again is the r$^2$SCAN functional with only a deviation of $\sim 0.07$~eV.
 The result for the dissociation energy using the HSE06 functional is remarkably close to the PBE value.